Edwards-R/understanding_docs/Examples/Bombus lucorum.md

 |Bombus lucorum agg: iso.
 Murray et al: 2008|Bombus lucorum agg: iso.
 Murray et al: 2008|

 ### Non-change 3: Andreas & Horst, 2011
-Critically, this work *does not* affect the BWARS Understandings.
-This is because the work does not address the geographic area which BWARS covers.
-Accordingly, the interpretations within the area which BWARS covers are not changed at all, as the resolved interpretations are all considered to resolve back to their respective type.
+Andreas & Horst's work *does not* affect the BWARS Understandings as the work does not address the geographic area which BWARS covers.

 ## Resolved Understandings and types
-Examining the types which each Understanding relates to paints another picture.
+Examining the types each Understanding relates to paints another picture.
 Remember that an aggregate is resolved by resolving its components, which is why *Bombus terrestris agg: iso.
 Sladen: 1912* changes multiple times.

 >NB: This section only handles resolved Understandings, as all Understandings **must** be resolved before being related to a type